IvanBezrukavyi/ts-playwright/README.md

-# These my first baby steps in js-playwright
+## These are my first baby steps in js-playwright